emmercm/www/src/blog/_who-is-your-audience.md

 Here's how I'd answer the three questions:

-1. **Who is my audience?** My manager, product manager, or whoever has control over
+1. **Who is my audience?** My manager, product manager, or whoever has control over my roadmap or sprint planning.
+2. **What do I want from them?** I want them to be convinced that the problem I have identified is worth solving, and it is worth solving in the next 3 months.
+3. **What do they care about?** They care about the value that would be added,

 ## Product requirements documents